jameskolean/gatsby-netlify-redirects/README.md

 There are two options:

 1. Use `_redirects`
    To use this you need to create a file called \_redirects in the static folder.
-In ther you can add you redirects.
+There you can add your redirects.
 See Netlify docs [here](https://docs.netlify.com/routing/redirects/#syntax-for-the-redirects-file)

 example